CodenWizFreak/contest-platform/README.md

 ---

-## STEP 6 — On Contest Day
+## STEP 7 — On Contest Day

 ### Admin flow:
-1. Open `http://localhost:5000/admin` on YOUR laptop
+1. Open `http://localhost:5000/admin` on YOUR PC
 2. Login with the admin password
 3. When ready to start the contest → click **▶ Start Contest**
 4. This starts the shared 1-hour timer for everyone simultaneously